 Now that we can see a light at the end of the COVID tunnel, Blue Sky Coaches are getting more and more enquiries from people asking when their day trips and holidays will be starting, so they got in touch with AB Print to see what we could do to help protect their passengers and their staff.

 They now have a 2021 Day Trip Brochure that is fully coated with an Anti-Bacterial sealer and the handles on the coaches are covered with an Anti-Bacterial laminate, both killing 99.9% of bacteria.
-The drivers also now have branded face masks to wear and the coach seats are set up social distancing with PVC signs that can be disinfected with a simple wipe down.
+The drivers also now have branded face masks to wear and the coach seats are set up for social distancing with PVC signs that can be disinfected with a simple wipedown.

-All helping to keep their passengers happy, safe and in the knowledge that Blue Sky Coaches are at the forefront of COVID safety when it comes to Coach travel.
+All of these are helping to keep their passengers happy, safe and in the knowledge that Blue Sky Coaches are at the forefront of COVID safety when it comes to Coach travel.

 Blue Sky Coaches said: